 The U.S. government attacks drinking by teens with shoddy junk science.
 Here’s the story.

-The U.S. Department of Justice (DOJ) announced an alleged breakthrough in research on alcohol policy.
-According to the DOJ, a comparison of drinking rates among American and European teenagers proved that those in Europe, with its more moderate alcohol attitudes and laws, lead to more alcohol problems.
+According to the DOJ, a comparison of drinking rates among US and European teenagers proved that those in Europe lead to more alcohol problems.
+It’s Europe that has more looser alcohol attitudes and laws.

 It’s not unusual for interest groups to tout junk science.
-But when a government agency engages in such tactics, it gives the claim a false respectability.
-People tend to assume the government is an impartial arbiter, sorting through rival positions and conflicting data in an effort to arrive at the truth.
+But when a government agency does, it gives the claim a false credence.
+People tend to assume the government is an impartial arbiter.
+That it sorts through rival positions and conflicting data.
+That it does this to arrive at the truth.

-The oft-heard line that the increase in the drinking age to 21 has saved hundreds of lives per year is another good example.
+The oft-heard line that the increase in the drinking age to 21 has saved hundreds of lives per year.
+That’s another good example.
 The Department of Transportation claims it can estimate to the single digit how many people the law has saved.
-Supposedly 927 in one year, or nearly half the number of alcohol-related vehicular fatalities among the 16-20 year-olds that year.
+Supposedly 927 in one year.
+That’s nearly half the number of alcohol-related vehicular fatalities among the 16-20 year-olds that year.